delimitrou/DeathStarBench/socialNetwork/README.md

 ### Development Status

-This application is still in progress, especially its front-end design.
+This application is still actively being developed, so keep an eye on the repo to stay up-to-date with recent changes.

+#### Planned updated

+* Front-end design
+* Upgraded recommender
+* Upgraded search engine

 ### Questions and contact